Intellectual Property In Vietnam // Copyrights, Patents, Trademarks, And IP Registration In Vietnam Complete Guide

 Expiry Date

-Innovative patents expire within 20 years, starting from the date of application.
+Innovative patents expire 20 years after the date of application.

 Patent (Utility Solution) In Vietnam